 I founded Voxel Hub to help everyone, regardless of their current situation.
 I have developed a handy digital wellbeing scale to help my clients.
 It helps them identify where they are at the moment and how they could move towards more thriving digital wellbeing.
 I use this scale together with other, more traditional consultancy, coaching and counselling forms of assessment and progress tracking.

-Please note: life can be surprising and on some occasions, people can move between various levels of digital wellbeing, and that's OK.
+Please note: Life can be surprising, and on some occasions, people can move between various levels of digital wellbeing, which is OK.
 Good digital wellbeing can feel like an active, sometimes challenging process.
 However, I am here to support you.
 Get in touch to discuss your specific individual or organisational needs.